 Try these techniques instead:

-Ask for permission to be honest early on.
-It's always difficult to tell the boss that their latest idea isn't actually that great, but sometimes we need to tell them they have an "ugly baby" and spare everyone wasted time, effort, resources, etc. "Laura, I know that you're really depending on me to help steer the group towards success and I'm more than happy to do that.
-I do however want to respect your authority so I thought I should ask you how you want me to handle it if I think we're headed down the wrong path or if I disagree with one of your ideas or assumptions?"
+Ask for permission, to be honest early on.
+It's always difficult to tell the boss that their latest idea isn't that great, but sometimes we need to tell them they have an "ugly baby" and spare everyone wasted time, effort, resources, etc. "Laura, I know that you depend on me to help steer the group toward success, and I'm more than happy to do that.
+I do, however, want to respect your authority so I thought I should ask you how you want me to handle it if I think we're headed down the wrong path or if I disagree with one of your ideas or assumptions?"

-Ultimately, it's your decision of course and I respect that, but I just want you to have as much input/data as possible and since I'm a bit closer to the customer.
-A few key customers have mentioned that they might walk if the new org structure impacts response times and I know that would be devastating for our group's metrics so I just want you to know what I know if that's helpful at all as you refine the structure."
+Ultimately, it's your decision of course, and I respect that, but I just want you to have as much input/data as possible.
+A few key customers have mentioned that they might walk if the new org structure impacts response times, and I know that would be devastating for our group's metrics, so I just want you to know what I know if that's helpful at all as you refine the structure."

 Dana Brownlee is an acclaimed keynote speaker, corporate trainer, and team development consultant.
-She is President of Professionalism Matters, Inc. a boutique professional development corporate training firm based in Atlanta, GA.
-She can be reached at Dana Brownlee
+She is president of Professionalism Matters, Inc. a boutique professional development corporate training firm based in Atlanta, GA.